 With the demise of Floquil rail road colors from the retail market place.
-We suggest in its place to use the Scale coat or Tru Color brands of paint, you can brush or spary it on, but may have to be primered using there primer.
-Also there thiner as well.
+We suggest in its place to use the Scale coat or Tru Color brands of paint, you can brush or spray it on, but may have to be primed using there primer.
+Also there thinner as well.

 Please note flash Removal:

 On some castings flash will have to be removed, this is best done using an emery board or sharp hobby knife with #11 blade.

 Usually this is on the smaller parts that may be a separate application such as arm rest for chairs----separate doors on AC units